 Any combination of RX / TX traffic from all ports can be simultaneously mirrored to the sniff ports, which can also be any combination of the 4 available ports.
 The only limitation is that a port cannot be configured as an output while also having TX/RX sniff enabled on it (this would be rather meaningless).

 The firmware included by default serves as an open-source reference for anyone looking to write their own, or even just a foundation that can be easily modified / extended.
 The official repository is available here: Skunk firmware repository.

-Only the port mirroring ("sniffing") feature is implemented in the reference firmware, serving as an example - other management features such as VLAN or 802.1X are left open to custom implementation.
+Only the sniffing features and VLAN support are implemented in the reference firmware, serving as an example - other management features such as 802.1X are left open to custom implementation.

 The firmware is built using the open-source Dooba SDK - if you are not familiar with it, the Discover Dooba tutorial is a good place to get started.

 IMPORTANT NOTE: THIS IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.

 NO HELP OR SUPPORT WILL BE PROVIDED OTHER THAN THE SKUNK USER GUIDE.

 IF YOU ARE PURCHASING THIS, IT IS ASSUMED YOU KNOW HOW TO USE IT AND WHAT YOU ARE DOING.

 THAT BEING SAID, YOU ARE REQUIRED TO OBEY THE LAW AND ARE PROHIBITED FROM USING RINGTAIL PRODUCTS FOR ANYTHING OTHER THAN LEGITIMATE PURPOSES.